 Project management

 Communication, dissemination and engagement

 Provision of research and technology infrastructure

 Co-definition of research and market needs

 Civil society representative

 Policy maker or regulator, incl. standardisation body

 Research performer

-Technology developer
+Technology developer Image: Control of the

 Testing/validation of approaches and ideas

 Prototyping and demonstration

 IPR management incl. technology transfer

 Public procurer of results

 Private buyer of results

 Finance provider (public or private)

 Education and training

 Contributions from the social sciences or/and the humanities

 Other If yes, please specify: (Maximum number of characters allowed: 50)

-Acronym Acronym is mandatory Short name List of up to 5 publications, widely-used datasets, software, goods, services, or any other achievements relevant to the call content.
-Type of achievement Short description (Max 500 characters) List of up to 5 most relevant previous projects or activities, connected to the subject of this proposal.
-Name of Project or Activity Short description (Max 500 characters)
+Type of achievement Short description (Max 500 characters) List of up to 5 most relevant pre evious projects or activities, connected to the subject of this proposal.
+Name of Project or Activity Short description (Max 500 characters) Description of any significant in frastructure and/or any major items of technical equipment, relevant to the proposed work.
+Name of infrastructure of equipment Short description (Max 300 characters) Example, not to be coll Taluble,